 • noise in ears

-The symptomatology of cervical osteochondrosis differs from the disease affecting other parts of the spine.
-This is due to the location in this section of the vertebrae much closer to each other.
-The relatively small height of the intervertebral discs leads to the fact that clinical signs are acutely manifested even with minor pathological changes in their structure.
+The symptoms of cervical osteochondrosis differ from diseases affecting other parts of the spine.
+This is due to the location of the vertebrae in this section much closer to each other.
+Relatively low height intervertebral discs leads to the fact that clinical signs appear acutely even with minor pathological changes in their structure.
 Osteochondrosis of the cervical spine very often occurs with compression of the nerve roots and spinal cord.

-Symptoms in this case may vary depending on which vertebrae are subject to degenerative-dystrophic changes.
-Usually the main symptom is neck pain, which is transmitted to various areas of the body: sternum, arms, chin, etc. When turning the head, a characteristic crunch may occur.
-Pinched nerves and blood vessels can numb the tongue and fingertips.
-Pain syndrome can vary:
+Symptoms may vary depending on which vertebrae are subject to degenerative-dystrophic changes.
+Usually the main symptom is pain in the neck, which is transmitted to various areas of the body: sternum, arms, chin, etc. When turning the head, a characteristic crunch may occur.
+Pinched nerves and blood vessels can cause numbness in the tongue and fingertips.
+Pain syndrome may vary:

 SyndromeDescription

-The discomfort increases after prolonged movement or being in an uncomfortable position.
-With the weakening of the body, the symptoms can expand with manifestations of nausea and loss of consciousness.
-If blood flow to the brain is impaired, symptoms such as:
+Discomfort increases after prolonged movement or being in an uncomfortable position.
+When the body weakens, the symptoms may expand with manifestations of nausea and loss of consciousness.
+If blood flow to the brain is disrupted, symptoms such as:

 • decreased hearing acuity;